luoqiaoen/matlab_pvcam64/pvcam-lib/README.txt

 9. Fan speed control, high, medium, low and liquid cooling
 10. PrimeEnhance controls: no. of iterations in algo (3), 100*system gain, prime bias offset - 100, on or off but become fixed in the future
 11. PrimeLocate, enable and control number of ROIs per frame and size
-12. Time Stamps: output "metadata" including exposure ROI and timestamps, inserted in the frame buffer and transferred
+12. Time Stamps: output "metadata" including exposure ROI and timestamps, inserted in the frame buffer and transfeered, timestamps accuracy 10usec

+Post Processing Feautre:
+1. Use pvcamppshow to see a comprehensive list of post processing features available to this particular camera, remember the feature, function indices, and possible values.
+2. Use pvcamselect to change the value of a chosen feature, function.